-In accordance with Council’s Adopted Standing Orders, public forums are a defined period of time, usually at the start of an ordinary meeting, which, at the discretion of the Mayor, is put aside for the purpose of public input.
+In accordance with Council’s Adopted Standing Orders, public forums are a defined period of time, usually at the start of an ordinary meeting, which, at the discretion of a meeting, is put aside for the purpose of public input.
 Public forums are designed to enable members of the public to bring matters of their choice, not necessarily on the meeting’s agenda, to the attention of the local authority.

 In the case of a committee or subcommittee, any issue, idea or matter raised in a public forum, must fall within the terms of reference of that body.